focus-editor/focus/LOG.md

     - Ignore project folders which are children of another project folder?
     - Trace the whole project to see if we're doing something stupid

-- Ctrl + J to join lines (should there be a limit of how many?)
 - Add horizontal scrollbar
     - Alt-HL smooth scroll